Positive $\mathrm{Ric}_2$ curvature on products of spheres and their quotients via intermediate fatness: Summary of results

-We will see that any normal homogeneous metric on $\spin{8}/\gg$ is of $\Ric_2>0$.
-In contrast, to endow $\spin{7}/\su{3}$ with a $\Ric_2>0$ metric one needs instead to consider certain submersion metrics, see Section~\ref{SS:metric_construction} for details.

 The spaces in Theorem~\ref{THM:homogeneous_Ric2} together with $\sph^2\times\sph^3$ and $\sph^3\times\sph^3$ are the only simply connected ones which are known to carry homogeneous metrics of $\Ric_2>0$, apart from those which admit metrics of $\sec>0$ (see \cite{WZ:crelle} for the complete classification).
+The classification of homogeneous spaces of $\Ric_2 > 0$ is open, even in the simply connected case.
 We warn the reader that one cannot expect the existence of new examples in infinitely many dimensions.
 Indeed, it follows from a result of Wilking \cite[Remark~3, p.~666]{wilking:annals} that any homogeneous space of $\Ric_2>0$ and dimension greater than $3600$ is homotopy equivalent to a compact rank one symmetric space, which in turn implies that it is diffeomorphic to a compact rank one symmetric space \cite[p.~195]{Be:geodesics} and hence carries a homogeneous metric of $\sec >0$.
-The classification of homogeneous spaces of $\Ric_2>0$ is open, even in the case of normal homogeneous metrics.
-Some non-simply connected homogeneous spaces will be discussed in Section~\ref{SS:non_simply}.

 Let us compare our examples with various structural theorems for manifolds with symmetries and lower curvature bounds.
 Recall that the symmetry rank of a Riemannian manifold is defined as the rank of its isometry group.
-In this article we shall show that our metrics of $\Ric_2>0$ on $\sph^6\times\sph^7$ and $\sph^7\times\sph^7$ have rank $3$ and $4$, respectively, see Theorem~\ref{thm:isometry_group}.
+In this article we shall show that our metrics of $\Ric_2>0$ on $\sph^6\times\sph^7$ and $\sph^7\times\sph^7$ have rank $3$ and $4$, respectively, see Theorems~\ref{thm:isometry_group} and \ref{thm:isometriesqt}.

 First, it has recently been shown in the papers \cite{KWW21,Ni22} that a compact even-dimensional manifold of $\sec>0$ and symmetry rank $\geq 4$ must have positive Euler characteristic.
-Our result for $\sph^7\times\sph^7$ shows that the $\sec>0$ condition cannot be weakened to $\Ric_2>0$.
+Our metric on $\sph^7\times\sph^7$ implies that their result is sharp from the perspective of the $\Ric_k>0$ conditions, since the $\sec>0$ assumption cannot be weakened to $\Ric_2>0$.